Miguelos/miguelos.github.io/_drafts/ubuntu-build-up.md

-to avoid metapackages like ubuntu-desktop
+To avoid metapackages like ubuntu-desktop

 *install ubuntu server
 *initx